Maxxis MTB tires – a comprehensive range overview

 Not great on steep and loose terrain

-The Maxxis Aspen is arguably one of the brand's fastest if not THE fastest tires in the lineup.
-As you'd expect for cross-country race rubber, the tread blocks are short with ramped knobs in the center and slightly more aggressive knobs along the edge, which find purchase in hardpack and loose-over-hardpack conditions.
-There are two rows of transition blocks so the tire will handle predictably, no matter the angle.
+The Maxxis Aspen is arguably one of the brand's fastest if not the fastest tires in the lineup.
+As you'd expect for quick cross-country race tire, the tread blocks are shallow with widely spaced ramped knobs in the center.
+There are slightly more aggressive knobs along the edge, which find cornering purchase in hardpack and loose-over-hardpack conditions.

-Overall the Aspen is one of our go-to fast cross-country options – if this speed demon sounds like it's up your street then make sure to check out our full review here
+Overall, the Aspen is one of our go-to fast cross-country options – if this speed demon sounds like it's up your street then make sure to check out our full Maxxis Aspen review

 Maxxis Pace